Share this

 For men, the way to visibility and status – namely a well-paying job, and a university education – is in downward decline.
 Our most prestigious workplaces and universities love to report how many applicants they turn away.
 On the left, we quickly point out that the workplace and universities were never fair to women and that we still haven’t achieved wage and work equality.
 We’re right to point that out.

-But men don’t compare themselves to women.
+But many men don’t compare themselves to women.
 They compare themselves to an idealized winner-gets-all manhood embodied in Trump, Joe Rogan, and Elon Musk.
 And Trump, Rogan, and Musk know that.
 They know at a primal level how to speak to lost men.
-They know that even as billionaires and multi-millionaires, men nothing like most of us, that they are emulated.
+They know that, even as billionaires and multi-millionaires are men nothing like most of us, they are emulated.
 Trump speaks to the insatiable desire and unattainable version of American manhood.
 He and his campaign team see into the souls of men and know that those souls are angry, fragile, and eternally precarious.

 “Here’s the simple truth of getting American men to vote for progressive politics and progressive leaders: it’s nearly impossible to sell equality, and social justice to those who feel their futures are uncertain and bleak.
 Particularly if those men feel they are owed everything.
 In short, it’s an uphill battle to sell equality, hope, and women’s rights to men who believe in the pernicious myths of American manhood.”